sktime/sktime/docs/source/get_involved/governance.rst

 It is expected that the most recent twelve month period contains:

-* at least 2 non-code contributions
+* at least 2 community contributions
 * at least 2 code contributions
 * at least 10 contributions that are at least small (possibly identical with the above)
 * at least 10 contributions that are at least medium size (possibly identical with the above)